Start in the right place.

 You do not need to master every part of the Direct Action System at once.

-The point is not to collect more leadership advice.
-The point is to build a repeatable way to think, decide, communicate, and execute when people are looking to you for direction.
+The point is to build a repeatable way to assess accurately, navigate obstacles rapidly, choose deliberately, and execute with control when people are looking to you for direction.

 Get the Direct Action Starter Sheet